-Gourmet salt: Flor de Sal d’Es Trenc
+All backgrounds on the luxurious Flor de Sal d’Es Trenc

 © Flor de Sal d'Es Trenc

-Our two new “Mallorca Flor de Sal” salted chocolate varieties have been available for a short while now.
+Our latest “Mallorca Flor de Sal” salted chocolate varieties have been available for a while now.
 Whether you opt for the pure 75% Panama cocoa and coconut blossom sugar or the version with crunchy caramel crisps and a slightly more moderate 62% cocoa – if you like salted chocolate, you are in for a treat.
 We spoke to Marcus Lind from Flor de Sal d’Es Trenc about the special gourmet salt, which is harvested by hand using traditional methods from the sunny Balearic Islands.

 Marcus Lind has been working for Flor de Sal d’Es Trenc in Germany since 2018.
 He began in sales but is now mainly responsible for product and brand development, where he can make use of his 25 years’ experience in the organic produce sector.
 He used to work in product development for spices and spice mixes.
 Besides the gourmet and fine food sector, he has also worked for natural cosmetic companies in the past, where his role involved developing fragrance concepts, amongst other things.
 Marcus Lind currently lives with his family in Berlin.